sjstretton/screwed/02-ProgressAndProblems.md

 ## Rent!

-Adam Smith;s model relies on certain assumptions.
+Adam Smith's model relies on certain assumptions.
 A production process, once improved, can be replicated.
 There must be enough market participants for competition to work.
 If there is only a single monopolist or if entrance to the market is expensive then competition will not work as described.
 The beneficiary will be the owners of the single monopolist or the incumbent firm.
 Similarly, if the process relies on some factor of production that cannot be replicated, for example, land, then the beneficiary of the economic progress will be the landlords.

 Imagine I am a landlord.
 Once I own some land with property on it, I can sit back and enjoy the flow of income, without having to work.
 This flow of income is rent.
 Rent goes up, as wages increase.if I own a big monopoly with no competition, I can also own a permanent flow of profits that competition will not touch.